foo123/codemirror-grammar/README.md

 ###Todo

-Code Indentation (Codemirror default) and Code Folding is based on existing Codemirror folders (if available)
+Code Indentation is (Codemirror default) <del>and Code Folding is based on existing Codemirror folders (if available)</del>

+*generic code-folders implementations have been added, specified in grammar.Extra.fold option*

 see [Modularity and Future Directions](https://github.com/foo123/editor-grammar/blob/master/grammar-reference.md#modularity-and-future-directions)